 Before you can make a reservation, your counselling sessions must be completed and consent forms returned signed, dated and witnessed.
 If you haven’t received a donor selection form, please contact your clinic.
 You are required to fill in a selection form to indicate three preferences, in case your first preference is unable to be allocated.
 The form needs to be submitted to the clinic and they will inform you of which donor has been reserved for your use.
 For donor sperm, usually, one donor vial is allocated for your treatment.
 Payment will be processed at the time of the reservation.

-Donor gamete can be reserved for three months only.
+Donor gamete can be reserved for six months only.
 If we are unable to contact you at the end of the reservation period, the donor gamete is returned to the donor pool for use by other recipients.

 Yes.
 Once your specialist has discussed your new treatment plan, please contact your clinic to make a reservation.